jamesob/biketrip/_posts/2011-6-23-pueblo-rest2.md

 	</div>
 </div>

-On the way to the castle, still a mystery to Mike and I, we dropped by an old cabin that Patti's family owns.
+On the way to the castle, still a mystery to Mike and me, we dropped by an old cabin that Patti's family owns.
 We snaked through rural curves, passed a small town, and eventually settled the Honda on the edge of a driveway hidden in the woods.
 The gate guarding the driveway had a broken lock, so we left the car